di-i/igamnazarova-diana-otus/README.md

-# igamnazarova-diana-otus
-Home tasks from the OTUS JavaScript Developer course(Professional)
+# Home tasks from the OTUS JavaScript Developer course(Professional)